anhhuynh1707/wad-lab4/README.md

 **EXTRA FEATURES:**

-- Adding CSS to make the button, search field, and sorting via title more beautiful.
+- Adding CSS to make the button, search field, and sorting via titles more beautiful.

+- Updating the given regular expression (regex) to make it check some complicated email formats.

-TIME SPENT: 6 hours (not including writing the report)
+TIME SPENT: 6 hours

 **REFERENCES USED:**